 BE ORGANISED ...
 Support your child in developing patterns and a routine for their school and home life.
 Help them draft a weekly timetable and publish it somewhere central in the house (the fridge ... or the mirror!)
 Help your child to organise their schoolwork by getting them to write a list of the activities that need to be done, encouraging them to work independently and checking off against the list at the end of each day.
 Do not give your child long and complex lists or verbal instructions, which are too difficult too from them to remember.

 BE SUPPORTIVE ...
 When doing their homework, ask your child to write down the question, as well as the answer, in full sentences.
 By writing the question down, your child will be prompted to identify and use words from the text, with the correct spelling; and will also help them to better understand the correct sentence structure.

-Understanding dyslexia and looking for ways to help your child is the important first step.
-There is a lot that you can do... and you do not need to everything all at once.
+Understanding dyslexia and looking for ways to help your child is an important first step.
+There is a lot that you can do... and you do not need everything all at once.
 Try one strategy at a time so you can see if it makes a difference.

 Above all, be positive and encouraging.
-Your love and support makes the big difference in your child’s life.
+Your love and support make a big difference in your child’s life.